The Apollo 11 astronauts in Sydney – November 1969

-The front cover of the Australian weekly news magazine, The Bulletin – 8th November 1969.
+The cover of the Australian weekly news magazine,

 in Sydney’s Hyde Park

 A huge crowd greets the astronauts as their motorcade arrives at Hyde Park in central Sydney.
-(The astronauts are hidden behind the crowd on the left.)
+Michael Collins is just visible above the crowd.

 Photo: Colin Mackellar.